euberdeveloper/ga-project-version/README.md

 Some improvements could be:
 1. Add support for more package managers.
-2. Add support for other extensions other than json.
-3. Add support for `version-prop` in case it is nested in other objects.
+2. Add support for `version-prop` in case it is nested in other objects.

 Feel free to make pull requests